niteshver/mesa-llm1/docs/negotiation_model_tutorial.md

 ## Model Execution
 At each model step:
 - The model advances one step
-- All agents are activated using shuffle_do("step") Each agent generates a reasoning plan using ReActReasoning and applies it.
+- Like in classic mesa simulations, all agents are activated using shuffle_do("step") Each agent generates a reasoning plan using ReActReasoning and applies it.
 The console output displays the internal reasoning traces.